- Dental crowns are tooth-shaped caps. They can be made of a variety of materials, including all-ceramic, zirconia, and porcelain-fused-to-metal.

 aesthetic reasons.

-Crowns can restore teeth that had large fillings or root canal treatment, and go on top of dental implants.
-They may also support dental bridges and teeth that are cracked, worn down, or weakened by disease.
-All of these to protect the existing dentition and prevent further damage.
+Crowns can restore teeth that have large fillings or root canal treatment and can be placed on top of dental implants.
+They may also support dental bridges and teeth that are cracked, worn down, or weakened by disease—all of these to protect the existing dentition and prevent further damage.

-When it comes to aesthetic reasons, such a restoration can help in altering the color, shape, or size of the tooth.
-If all you want to change is the appearance of the tooth, you may want to consider veneers instead.
+For aesthetic reasons, such a restoration can help alter the color, shape, or size of the tooth.
+If you want to change the appearance of the tooth, consider veneers instead.

 Types of crowns

-There are a few types of dental crown.
+There are a few types of dental crowns.
 You can differentiate between them by the material they are made from.

 All-ceramic

-A dental crown made entirely of porcelain is referred to as “all-ceramic”.
-Nowadays it is the most popular type of crown.
+A dental crown made entirely of porcelain is referred to as “all-ceramic.
+Nowadays, it is the most popular crown type.

-The biggest advantage is that it provides great aesthetics.
+One of the most significant advantages is its aesthetic appeal.
 It can match the shape, size, and color of the surrounding dentition perfectly.
-That’s why it is recommended as a front tooth crown and commonly performed by cosmetic dentists.
+That is why it is recommended as a front tooth crown and commonly performed by cosmetic dentists.

-Porcelain is also biocompatible and toxic-free.
-This means it won’t cause an allergic reaction, as metal crowns sometimes do.
-The downside is that it is quite pricey.
+Porcelain is also biocompatible and toxin-free.
+This means it will not cause an allergic reaction, unlike metal crowns.
+The downside is that it is pretty pricey.

 Lithium disilicate is one type of porcelain.
-Some clinics have equipment that allows making such crowns in-office.
-This means the crown doesn’t need to be sent over to the lab, and that can save a lot of time.
+Some clinics have equipment that allows them to make such crowns in-office.
+This means the crown does not need to be sent to the lab, which can save a lot of time.

-Despite being the most expensive crown material, it is not the most durable.
+Although it is the most expensive crown material, it is not the most durable.
 It can last a long time, but not quite as long as metal.
-What’s more, it does wear down the opposing tooth (the one it bites down on).
+What is more, it wears down the opposing tooth (the one it bites down on).

 Great aesthetics